shaik1002/biggitlabbomb/doc/ci/runners/hosted_runners/macos.md

 Major and minor releases of macOS and Xcode, are made available within two weeks of Apple's release.

-A new major release image is initially made available as beta, and becomes generally available (GA) with the release of the first minor release.
+A new major release image is initially made available as Beta, and becomes Generally Available (GA) with the release of the first minor release.
 Because only two GA images are supported at a time, the oldest image becomes deprecated and will be removed after three months according to the [supported image lifecycle](../index.md#supported-image-lifecycle).

-When a new major release is GA, it becomes the default image for all macOS jobs.

 ## Example `.gitlab-ci.yml` file